MediQL/mediql-npm-package/README.md

             }
           );

-          //declare the parsedResponse variable as the parsed JSON response of your previous response variable const parsedResponse = await response.json();
+          #declare the parsedResponse variable as the parsed JSON response of your previous response variable
+          const parsedResponse = await response.json();

-          //invoke mediql's packaged function with the arguments of response, parsedResponse, and info respectively. postOriginResp(response, parsedResponse, info);
+          #invoke mediql's packaged function with the arguments of response, parsedResponse, and info respectively.
+          postOriginResp(response, parsedResponse, info);

           return parsedResponse;